 Chicago Aggravated Domestic Battery Defense Attorney

 When you discover that you have become the target of allegations of violence against a family member, such as an act causing great bodily harm or strangulation, you will predictably experience significant anxiety and uncertainty about the future.
 Although the Illinois offense of aggravated domestic battery constitutes a serious criminal charge, such allegations often are falsely leveled by an estranged spouse or boyfriend/girlfriend to obtain an advantage in a divorce or child custody dispute.
-Our law firm analyzes the story of the accuser and other evidence to provide our clients with a compelling defense of their rights, freedom, reputation, and future.
+Our Chicago domestic battery lawyers analyze the story of the accuser and other evidence to provide our clients with a compelling defense of their rights, freedom, reputation, and future.

 Mr. Freidberg’s success in obtaining positive outcomes for his clients is reflected in a litany of stellar reviews and ratings that include the following: